 Fallout 3 has the Lone Wanderer's mother Catherine, who dies in childbirth at the beginning of the game; Jonas, whose death jumpstarts the LW's escape from Vault 101; and later, InitiateReddin, who is crushed by a Super Mutant Behemoth shortly after you first meet the Brotherhood of Steel.

 The Call of Duty series has this as a time-honored tradition, usually paired off with a Sacrificial Lion later on for added oomph.
-In order, we have Yasir Al-Fulani from Modern Warfare, Joseph Allen from Modern Warfare 2, Andrei Harkov and Leonid Pudovkin from Modern Warfare 3, Erik Breighner from Black Ops 2, and Baker, Kyra Mosely, and Ajax from Ghosts.
+In order, we have Yasir Al-Fulani from Modern Warfare, Joseph Allen from Modern Warfare 2, Andrei Harkov and Leonid Pudovkin from Modern Warfare 3, Erik Breighner from Black Ops 2, Baker, Kyra Mosely, and Ajax from Ghosts, and Will Irons from Advanced Warfare.